leo-project/notes/leofs/faq/contents/what-should-i-do-when-too-many-processes-errors-happen.md

 Q. What should I do when `Too many processes` errors happen?

-A. LeoFS usually try to keep the number of erlang processes as minimum as possible, but there are some exceptions when doing something asynchronously.
+A. LeoFS usually try to keep the number of Erlang processes as minimum as possible, but there are some exceptions when doing something asynchronously.

  - Replicating an object to the non-primary assigned nodes
  - Retrying to replicate an object when the previous attempt failed